sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 Inheritance yall

 We're talking about a collaboration medium here... we need a way of organizing open questions in the field and discussing them in a straightfoward way.
 Why is it that every scientist needs to figure out their own completely gray-area way of discovering papers?

+Bad APIs have killed projects with shitloads of funding like NWB and IPFS https://macwright.com/2019/06/08/ipfs-again.html - usability needs to be *the first priority* - you can develop all the fancy shit that you want, if no one can install and unse it in 10 minutes then it's totally useless.
+This is why the community also has to be collaborative, not just the technology, hends the shared governance idea... ppl note that IPFS has no economic model -- that's like true, because there has to be some other incentive system for using it -- it makes your work more powerful, it plugs you into a community, etc. https://blog.bluzelle.com/ipfs-is-not-what-you-think-it-is-e0aa8dc69b

 ### Credit Assignment